astropy/specreduce/docs/wavelength_calibration/wavelength_calibration.rst

 Wavelength Calibration
 ======================

-In spectroscopy, the raw data from a detector typically records the intensity of light received at different detector positions (pixels).
-However, for scientific analysis, we need to know the physical wavelength (or frequency, or energy) corresponding to each pixel. **Wavelength calibration** is the process of determining this relationship, creating a mapping function or model  that converts pixel coordinates to wavelength values.
+In spectroscopy, the raw data from a detector typically records the intensity of light at different pixel positions.
+For scientific analysis, we need to know the physical wavelength (or frequency, or energy) corresponding to each pixel. **Wavelength calibration** is the process of determining this mapping, creating a model that converts pixel coordinates to wavelength values.

-This is often achieved by observing a calibration source with well-known emission lines at specific wavelengths (e.g., an arc lamp spectrum).
-By identifying the pixel positions of these known spectral features, we can fit a mathematical model that describes the dispersion of the spectrograph.
+This is often achieved by observing a calibration source with well-known emission lines (e.g., an arc lamp).
+By identifying the pixel positions of these lines, we can fit a mathematical model describing the spectrograph’s dispersion.

-The ``specreduce`` library provides the `~specreduce.wavecal1d.WavelengthCalibration1D` class to  facilitate this process for one-dimensional spectra.
-Tools for calibrating 2D spectra will be introduced in a later version.
+The ``specreduce`` library provides the :class:`~specreduce.wavecal1d.WavelengthCalibration1D` class to facilitate this process for one-dimensional spectra.
+Tools for calibrating 2D spectra will be added in later versions.

 1D Wavelength Calibration
 -------------------------

-The `~specreduce.wavecal1d.WavelengthCalibration1D` class encapsulates the data and methods needed to perform  1D wavelength calibration.
-The typical workflow involves:
+The :class:`~specreduce.wavecal1d.WavelengthCalibration1D` class encapsulates the data and methods needed for 1D wavelength calibration.
+A typical workflow involves:

-1.  **Initialization**: Create an instance of the class, providing either an observed arc lamp spectrum or pre-identified observed line  positions, along with a catalog of known line wavelengths. `~specreduce.wavecal1d.WavelengthCalibration1D` supports the use of multiple arc spectra, and the initialization can also be done using a list of arc spectra (or a list of line arrays identified from multiple arc spectra) and a list of catalogs for each arc spectra.
+1. **Initialization**: Create an instance of the class with either arc spectra or pre-identified observed line positions, and provide one or more line lists of known wavelengths.
+Multiple arcs and multiple catalogs are supported.
-2.  **Line Identification (Optional)**: If arc spectra were provided, identify the pixel locations of emission lines within them.
-3.  **Matching and Fitting**: Determine the correspondence between observed line pixels and catalog wavelengths, and fit a model (a polynomial) to represent the pixel-to-wavelength transformation.
-This can be done manually by providing matched pairs or automatically using global optimization techniques.
+2. **Line Detection (if using arc spectra)**: Identify line positions in the arc spectra.
+3. **Fitting the Wavelength Solution**: Use either direct fitting with known pixel– wavelength pairs (:meth:`~specreduce.wavecal1d.WavelengthCalibration1D.fit_lines`) or automated global optimization (:meth:`~specreduce.wavecal1d.WavelengthCalibration1D.fit_dispersion`).
-4.  **Inspection**: Evaluate the quality of the fit using residuals and diagnostic plots.
+4. **Refinement and Inspection**: Optionally refine the solution and check fit quality using RMS statistics and plots.
 5.  **Applying the Solution**: Use the fitted model (often accessed as a `~gwcs.wcs.WCS` object) to calibrate science spectra or resample spectra onto a linear wavelength grid.

-..
-Tutorials
-.. ---------

-..
-The following tutorials provide hands-on examples demonstrating the usage of the `~specreduce.wavecal1d.WavelengthCalibration1D` class.
-These step-by-step guides cover both basic and advanced functionality to help you get started with wavelength calibration.

 Quickstart
 ----------